 The Unique Formula Identifier (UFI) is a code that will be required both in the submission of information to NPIC and on labels of products which classify with respect to physical and health hazards.
 From 1st January 2021, products which classify as hazardous must have a UFI code printed or affixed to the product label.
 This is applicable for new products to be placed on the market or for existing products where certain changes occur (see note 2 below).
+From 1st January 2025, all new stocks of product to which the Annex VIII provisions apply must bear a UFI on the product label.
+Note that existing stocks of product which availed of the transition period mentioned above and that have been already placed on the market/in the distribution chain prior to 1st January 2025 do not need to be relabelled to include a UFI.
+However, any new stocks of product placed on the market after 1st January 2025 must display the UFI.

 The UFI is a 16 character alphanumeric code.
 When placed on the product label, the acronym 'UFI' must be in capital letters, followed by a colon and the 16-character alphanumeric code.
 The code is divided into four blocks, each separated by a hyphen.
 For example: UFI: N1QV-R02N-J00M-WQD5